aws-powertools/powertools-lambda-java/docs/core/logging.md

     You can find complete examples in the [project repository](https://github.com/aws-powertools/powertools-lambda-java/tree/v2/examples/powertools-examples-core-utilities){target="_blank"}.

 ### Installation
-Depending on your preferences, you might choose to use _log4j2_ or _logback_.
-In both case you need to configure _aspectj_ to weave the code and make sure the annotation is processed.
+Depending on preference, you must choose to use either _log4j2_ or _logback_ as your log provider.
+In both cases you need to configure _aspectj_ to weave the code and make sure the annotation is processed.

 #### Maven